Welcome to today's edition of the Rush 24-7 podcast.

 That's good for us.

-Their idea of a pr of presidential leadership, their way of saying to people, vote for us, because we can say no better than anybody else.
+Their idea of presidential leadership, their way of saying to people, vote for us, because we can say no better than anybody else.

-We can filibuster, we can smear, we can tar people, we can make their wives cry, vote for us for president.
+We can smear, we can tar people, we can make their wives cry, vote for us for president.

-Uh I have it on uh good authority that's that uh that Bill Frist and the Senate Republican leadership is as we speak working to implement the constitutional or nuclear option.
+I have it on good authority that Bill Frist and the Senate Republican leadership is, as we speak, working to implement the constitutional or nuclear option should the Democrats actually try this filibuster thing.

-Now the bottom line is this a leito is going to be confirmed.
+Now, the bottom line is this: Alito is going to be confirmed.

-Doesn't matter, Alito's either going to be confirmed in the first week of February, he's gonna be confirmed this afternoon or tomorrow, one of the two.
+Alito is either going to be confirmed in the first week of February.

 But he's going to be confirmed.